nextstrain/nextclade/packages/cli/README.md

  - `--rm` - deletes the container after usage.
 Optional.
  - `-u 1000`.
 Runs container as a user with UID `1000`.
 Substitute `1000` with your local user's UID.
 UID of the current user can be found by running `id -u`.
 On single-user machines it is typically `1000` on Linux and `501` on Mac.
 If this parameter is not present, output files will be written on behalf of the root user, making them harder to operate on.
 Optional, but recommended.
  - `--volume="${ABSOLUTE_PATH_TO_SEQUENCES}:/seq"`.
 Substitute `${ABSOLUTE_PATH_TO_SEQUENCES}` with your *absolute* path to a directory containing input fasta sequences on your computer.
 This is necessary in order for docker container to have access to this directory.
 In this example, it will be available as `/seq` inside the container.
  - `neherlab/nextclade` name of the image to pull.
+In Unix-like environments you can use the variable `${PWD}` to get the absolute path to the current directory, for example: `--volume="${PWD}/data:/seq"`.
  - `nextclade.js --input-fasta '/seq/sequences.fasta' --output-json '/seq/results.json` the usual invocation of the tool.
-Note that in this example we read and write from `/seq` directory inside the container, which we previously mounted our local directory with sequences to.
+Note that in this example we read and write from `/seq` directory inside the container, which we mounted using Docker's `--volume=` parameter.

 The default (`latest`) tag uses Node.js image based on Debian stretch.
 It is also possible to use smaller Alpine Linux-based images by appending `:alpine` tag after the repo name: